It's On U: Activities

 In November 2015, Nadia Murad teamed up with Murad Ismael and made a speech at the UNSC.
 This public appearance gained Nadia Murad recognition as "the face of the Yazidi Genocide."
 Subsequently, Ismael and Murad traveled around the world meeting with heads of state to ask for their financial and political support.

 At the beginning of 2016, the "It's On U" campaign partnered with Global Citizen and RYOT to help reach over a million millennials.
 Signed petitions from the campaign called on Iraq to refer the case to the ICC.

 In May the team traveled to London.
 The signatures were hand-delivered by Nadia Murad, Philippe Sands, Luis Moreno Ocampo, British MPs, representatives from Yazda, Global Citizen, and Elizabeth Schaeffer Brown to the Iraqi ambassador to the UK.

-During this time It's On U approached Amal Clooney to help with the case and provide pro bono legal services to Nadia Murad and Yazda.
-On June 5, 2016, Amal Clooney officially became counsel to Nadia and Yazda to bring justice to the Yazidi community for genocide crimes committed by ISIS.
+During this time Amal Clooney worked with It's On U and others to help provide pro bono legal services to Nadia Murad and Yazda.
+On June 5, 2016, Amal Clooney officially became counsel to them to help bring justice to the Yazidi community for the genocide committed by ISIS.